Frequently Asked QuestionsSafari Tanzania Guide

 What if someone cancels at the last minute due to illness or unavoidable circumstances?

-By that time hotel/lodge deposits have been paid so we cannot offer a full refund but can offer credit towards a future trip.
+By that time hotel/lodge deposits have been paid so we cannot offer a full refund but can offer partial credit towards a future trip.
 We would recommend trip insurance, please refer above “Preparations” for a couple links.

 We might be interested in a walking safari for one of our days.
 What would you propose in that regard?

 The best place for a walking safari is Arusha National Park where you can get up close to Giraffe, Dik-Dik and if you desire Cape Buffalo.

 What if we are interested "moderate priced, but comfortable" accommodations?

 There are many accommodation choices in and around the national parks that fit nearly everyone’s budget and these include both lodges and permanent tented camps.
 The range of choices allows us to be flexible in our pricing, just let us know your target budget.